-Some of the exercise benefits from swimming and water exercise can improve brain function and cognition, with better blood flow and increased oxygenation.
+Some of the exercise benefits for seniors from swimming and water exercise can improve brain function and cognition, with better blood flow and increased oxygenation.
 More importantly, the benefits of swimming for seniors is often a social activity, in which one can have fun with others, which can stave off depression and loneliness.
 Swimming is also a good activity for seniors and youngsters to perform together and finally, swimming is just plain fun which can keep the senior “young at heart.”

 Certainly, water safety should be practiced.
 Seniors who are unable to swim without aid should not be allowed to swim alone and most people should practice the buddy system, always swimming with a buddy – even if they are great swimmers.